sagemath/trac_to_gh/Issue 825.md

 # Issue 825: extending % to more sage types

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/825

 Original creator: mhampton